ardatan/graphql-tools/docs/source/schema-merging.md

 #### resolvers

-`resolvers` should be a function that takes one argument - `mergeInfo` and returns resolvers in [makeExecutableSchema](./resolvers.html) format.
+`resolvers` is an optional a function that takes one argument - `mergeInfo` and returns resolvers in [makeExecutableSchema](./resolvers.html) format.

 #### mergeInfo and delegate